 Advanced Thyroid & Parathyroid Treatments

-ENT associates is proud to introduce radiofrequency ablation and scarless thyroid/parathyroid surgery to the practice courtesy of Dr. Dipan D. Desai, a board-certified surgeon with fellowship training in Head and Neck Endocrine Surgery.
+ENT Associates is proud to introduce radiofrequency ablation and scarless thyroid/parathyroid surgery to the practice courtesy of Dr. Dipan D. Desai, a board-certified surgeon with fellowship training in Head and Neck Endocrine Surgery.
+During his fellowship year, he helped oversee the largest study of benign thyroid RFA ever conducted in the United States, and he is one of the first physicians in Florida to receive a Focused Practice Designation (FPD) for Thyroid/Parathyroid Surgery from the American Board of Surgery.

 In addition to our team’s years of expertise in traditional thyroid and parathyroid surgery, these new, advanced treatments offer additional cutting-edge options for patients with endocrine disorders.
 We are excited to be among the first practices in Florida to offer these treatments to our patients.